Skip to main content

 How to Analyze a Flip Deal in 5 Minutes

 You found a property.
 The listing looks promising.
 The neighborhood is trending up.
 Your contractor buddy says, "We could flip that."
 Great.
-But before you make an offer, you need five minutes and a calculator.
+But before you make an offer, it's worth taking five minutes with a calculator.

 Here's how to break down a flip deal with real numbers so you know – before you spend a dime – whether it's worth pursuing.